 Dilan is particularly interested in matters involving post-termination restraints.
 Since coming to the Bar Dilan has developed a reputation as a “go to”

 junior counsel for restraint of trade matters.
-Since July 2016 in particular, Dilan has been involved in well over 15 restraint of trade matters (some
+Since July 2016, Dilan has been involved in well over 20 restraint of trade matters (some of which are

 Focus Areas + Select Cases